This Irish Colcannon Recipe is easy, traditional, and perfect for St. Patrick’s Day (or any day! It’s delicious!)

+Irish Colcannon RecipeWell, we’ve reached the end of “Luck of the Irish” week!
+Hopefully you are now prepped with some fun ideas to celebrate St. Patrick’s Day next month.
+For our final contribution, Forrest and I decided to prepare a traditional Irish dish called Colcannon.
+To be honest, until last week, I had never heard of this!
+However, Google is a beautiful thing, and Forrest found out a little bit about this dish.
+We prepared it, added our own twist, and now, we’re here to share it with you.
 So, what is colcannon?
 It is a dish that is typically made from mashed potatoes and kale, with milk, butter, salt and pepper in it.
 You can add other things to it (such as onions, ham, or bacon).
 It is typically eaten in the autumn when Kale is in season, but when it was first invented, it was a meal used year-round because it was cheap and easily available in Ireland.

-- Salt (for boiling water, and to flavor to taste)
+- Salt, for boiling water, and to flavor to taste

 - 5-6 Tablespoons of unsalted butter

 - 3 lightly packed cups of chopped kale, chop to preferred size (relatively small)

-- ¼ cup of onion (green or white)
+- ¼ cup white onion

-- ¼ cup of mushrooms
+- ¼ cup mushrooms, chopped

 - Add a couple of tablespoons of salt to a pot of water.
 Add cubed potatoes and boil until fork tender.
 Drain.

 - You can use the same pot to at medium-high heat for this step.
 Add butter or oil.
 Once the oil is hot add the Kale.
 Cook the kale for 3-4 minutes, and then add the onions and mushrooms for 1-2 minutes.

 - Add milk or cream, stir, then add potatoes.
 Reduce heat to medium and mash it all together.
 Add salt to taste, and garnish with a pad of butter.